-late 15c., "band attached to a letter with seals dangling on the free end," from French queue "a tail," from Old French cue, coe "tail" (12c., also "penis"), from Latin coda (dialectal variant or alternative form of cauda) "tail," of unknown origin.
-Also in literal use in 16c.
-English, "tail of a beast," especially in heraldry.
-The Middle English metaphoric extension to "line of dancers" (c.
-1500) led to extended sense of "line of people, etc." (1837).
-Also used 18c. in sense of "braid of hair hanging down behind" (first attested 1748).
+late 15c., "band attached to a letter with seals dangling on the free end," from French queue "a tail," from Old French cue, coe, queue, "tail" (12c., also "penis"), from Latin coda (dialectal variant or alternative form of cauda) "tail" (see coda, and compare cue (n.2)).

-"to stand in a line," 1893, from queue (n.).
-Earlier "put hair up in a braid" (1777).
+"to stand in or join a line" (intransitive), by 1924, from queue (n.).
+Transitive sense of "arrange in or cause to form a line" is by 1928.
+Earlier "tie or fasten the hair in a braided pigtail" (1777).
 Related: Queued; queueing.
 Churchill is said to have coined Queuetopia (1950), to describe Britain under Labour or Socialist rule.